Ecwid/ecwid-api-docs/includes/_promo_api.md

 # Overview

 Using Custom Discount API you can apply custom discounts to order total when customer is at checkout.
-This functionality will work in a form of an application that users install from the Ecwid App Market.

 <aside class="notice">
 Access scope required: <strong>customize_cart_calculation</strong> (see <a href="#access-scopes">Access scopes</a>)